Corfiot Maltese: 19th century

 Despite being Roman Catholic, in the 19th century the Maltese could not count upon the assistance of the Archdiocese of Corfu, which was mainly concerned with the more affluent Italian community living in Corfu town.
 Only few visiting priests from Malta came from time to time to Corfu to administer sacrament, particularly during Lent.
 Also to cope with this situation, the Corfiot Maltese gathered in the Britannia self-help association ("Associazione di mutuo soccorso fra i sudditi inglesi residenti a Corfu denominata BRITANNIA").

 The Maltese remained the most socially disadvantaged group in Corfu.
 They lived in the outskirts of town, in two rural communities called Maltezika (from Malta) and Cozzella (from Gozo), where they were the first to cultivate sweet potatoes and pear trees, and to rear rabbits.
-Yet, while they were paid up to a third of a farmer's wage (when not paid in-kind with basic staples), they were accused of stealing jobs fom the Corfiots.
+Yet, while they were paid up to a third of a farmer's wage (when not paid in-kind with basic staples), they were accused of stealing jobs from the Corfiots.
 It took decades for the Maltese to achieve social inclusion in Corfiot society.
 At the 1888 international exposition in Athens, several Maltese Corfiot cultivators won awards for their production.
 Angelo Farrugia and Dionisio Laferla pioneered photography in Corfu, and Farrugia was also acknowledged as bookbinder to the Greek royal court.
 Social progress was the main aim of Spiro Gauci, who in 1887 co-founded with Thomas Powers and directed the Workers' Fraternity.
 Other distinguished Maltese Corfiots of the late 19th century included: